ronnguyen1011/NursingClinical/README.md

 ## Description

 The Nursing Clinical Website is designed to provide an information portal for students and faculty of Green River College's Nursing Program.
-The website includes resources, schedules, and important announcements related to the clinical program.
-The aim is to streamline communication and provide easy access to necessary information.
+It serves as a central hub for accessing important resources, communicating with peers and faculty, managing clinical experiences, and overseeing administrative tasks such as survey replies, clinical requirements, and document management.
+The aim is to streamline communication and providing easy access to necessary resources.

 ## Installation